ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 If you wish to try out a LIGO package in the REPL environment, Install the LIGO package by following the steps above,

-And then fire up the LIGO REPL with the additional flag `--project-root`
+And then fire up the LIGO REPL using the following command

 ```
-$ ligo repl cameligo --project-root <path-to-project-root>
+$ ligo repl cameligo
 Welcome to LIGO's interpreter!
 Included directives:
   #use "file_path";;